 Both are located in the Spoelhof Center, although the Lab Theater is under the chapel.
 Directions and parking information for the theatres are here.

-Acronyms are everywhere at Calvin College…and in the theatre!
+Acronyms are everywhere at Calvin University…and in the theatre!
 Here are definitions of the few acronyms, as well as some theatre vocabulary we use a lot around here with which you should be familiar:

 AD: Assistant Director or Assistant Designer works with the director or designer on the production; responsibilities vary depending on director/designer.